deep-sea-tactics/robot/README.md

 Source for the main Deep Sea Tactics ROV.

-This is a PNPM & Turbo monorepo.
+This is a PNPM & Nx monorepo.

 ## Task Pipelines